Software Product Development Life Cycle: How to Choose a Model for Your Project

 SDLC Models Defined

 While making the Software development life cycle (SDLC) models, choosing the appropriate model going with your development process allows your team to work in a more effective and predictable environment.
-There are different SDLC models in the industry, each of them offering their own approaches to the development process.
-No matter which model you choose, phases of SDLC will remain the same.
+There are different SDLC models in the industry, each of them offering its own approaches to the development process.
+No matter which model you choose, the phases of SDLC will remain the same.

 Below are the main models that are constantly followed by industry experts:

 1. Agile SDLC model